-The undergraduate program in Mechanical Engineering with and emphasis in Bioengineering is built upon a rigorous engineering science foundation that is, in turn, based upon a broad curriculum of natural sciences, mathematics, electives in General Education in humanities and social sciences, as well as professional electives in Mechanical Engineering.
-For the academic year 2019-20, the Mechanical Engineering curriculum can be summarized in the following SDSU Major Academic Plan (MAP):
+The undergraduate program in Mechanical Engineering with an emphasis in Bioengineering is built upon a rigorous engineering science foundation that is, in turn, based upon a broad curriculum of natural sciences, mathematics, electives in General Education in humanities and social sciences, as well as professional electives in Mechanical Engineering.
+For the academic year 2020-21, the Mechanical Engineering curriculum can be summarized in the following SDSU Major Academic Plan (MAP):

 To see you MyMap for your catalog year, please visit the SDSU MyMap website

 There are 52-54 units of Major Preparation Courses: ME 190, 200, 202, 220, 240, 241; BIOL 203; CHEM 202; EE 204; AE 280; MATH 150, 151, 252; PHYS 195, 195L, 196, 196L, 197 (or CHEM 201, or CHEM 232 with CHEM 232L, or BIOL 212).